Volley Week logo

 The numbers clearly show the impact of the injury on his season – participation in 6 matches and 13 sets is a limited volume for a middle blocker in Serie A1.
 At the same time, 44% attack efficiency is a solid indicator for a player returning after a long period off the court.

-The three blocks in a relatively small game volume suggest that his main element – blocking – remains at a good level, and the single ace completes the positive picture.
+The three blocks in a relatively small playing volume suggest that his primary element – blocking – remains at a good level, and the single ace completes the positive picture.

-It remains to be seen where the talent from Varna will continue his career.
+Where the talent from Varna will continue his career is yet to be seen.

 photo: Nikolay Varadinov